LYFsmile Logo

 Frequently Asked Questions (FAQs)

-1. What do stress and burnout in marriage look like?
+1. What does stress and burnout in marriage look like?

 Marriage burnout often feels like constant exhaustion, emotional numbness, irritability, or loss of connection.
 Couples may feel more like teammates managing responsibilities than partners sharing intimacy.